 - Winspit – Caves forged through quarrying stand overlooking the sea at this unique area beneath the village of Worth Matravers

 Landmarks near to Purbeck

-And just a stone’s throw from Purbeck are many more fantastic sites of natural beauty and historic importance, making it the perfect base to explore from.
+And just a stone’s throw from Purbeck are many more fantastic sites of natural beauty and historic importance, making Swanage and its surrounding area the perfect base to explore from.

-- Saxon walled town of Wareham – Not strictly in Purbeck (you’ll see the Welcome to the Isle of Purbeck as you leave or go around Wareham toward Swanage), but it very much feels like a part of, and is intertwined with, the Purbeck landscape, culture and community
+- Wareham – Although not strictly in Purbeck (you’ll see the Welcome to the Isle of Purbeck as you leave Wareham or go around it toward Swanage), this Saxon-walled market town very much feels like a part of, and is intertwined with, the Purbeck landscape, culture and community

 - South West Coast Path – This is the longest National Trail in Britain (at 630 miles) and starts right here in Purbeck at Shell Bay.
 It continues all the way along the Dorset coastline, through Devon, around Cornwall, culminating in Minehead in Somerset